MI-AFP/tutorials/tutorials/11_elm-building-web-apps.md

 - Records
 - `Json.Decode.Value`

-If you use anything else than `Json.Decode.Value` and provide an incorrect type, you get an error on the JavaScript side.
+If we use anything else than `Json.Decode.Value` and provide an incorrect type, we get an error on the JavaScript side.
 Therefore it is safer to use `Json.Decode.Value`, define a decoder and handle possible errors on the Elm side when the decoding fails.

 ### Ports